aronwc/mlsm/papers/mizil09how/rwang33.md

 Assumptions:

-Helpfulness evaluators can some from two different distributions: positive group and negative group.
+•Helpfulness evaluators can some from two different distributions: positive group and negative group.
-Both positive and negative evaluators have one-dimensional opinion drawn from(possibly different) distributions with density functions.
+•Both positive and negative evaluators have one-dimensional opinion drawn from(possibly different) distributions with density functions.